MRI to PET Cross-Modality Translation using Globally and Locally Aware GAN (GLA-GAN) for Multi-Modal Diagnosis of Alzheimer's Disease: Methods

 \subsubsection{Multi-Scale SSIM Loss}

-In addition to adversarial loss, we wanted to enforce the structural similarity in images that encourages structure of the generated PET to be similar to that of the ground truth PET.
+In addition to adversarial loss, we wanted to enforce the structural similarity in images that encourages the structure of the generated PET to be similar to that of the ground truth PET.
 Structural similarity index~(SSIM) is one such metric that is used to evaluate the quality of images in image processing algorithms.
-Single scale SSIM is computed as follows:
+Single-scale SSIM is computed as follows:

-where $l(x,y)$, $c(x,y)$ and $s(x,y)$ are luminance, contrast and structure measures of the image, and $\alpha$, $\beta$ and $\gamma$ are weight parameters that assign importance of each of the measures.
+where $l(x,y)$, $c(x,y)$ and $s(x,y)$ are luminance, contrast, and structure measures of the image, and $\alpha$, $\beta$, and $\gamma$ are weight parameters that assign importance of each of the measures.
 When $\alpha=\beta=\gamma=1$, the above formulation can be reduced to:

-where $x$ is the estimated PET and $y$ is the ground truth PET. $\mu_i$ is the mean of image $i$, $\sigma_i$ is the variance of image $i$ and $\sigma _{xy}$ is the co-variance of images $x$ and $y$. $C_{1}$ and $C_{2}$ are empirically found constants in order to best perceive the structure of the estimated image with respect to the ground truth image.\\
+where $x$ is the estimated PET and $y$ is the ground truth PET. $\mu_i$ is the mean of image $i$, $\sigma_i$ is the variance of image $i$ and $\sigma _{xy}$ is the co-variance of images $x$ and $y$. $C_{1}$ and $C_{2}$ are empirically found constants in order to best perceive the structure of the estimated image with respect to the ground truth image.

 Given that SSIM is differentiable, it can be easily used as a cost function to induce sensitivity to changes in the structure.
 However, SSIM is only sensitive to the scale at which local structure is analyzed.
-Hence, \cite{wang2003multiscale} proposed a multi-scale variant known as multi-scale structural similarity index~(MS-SSIM) that computes SSIM at multiple scales.
-In order to compute MS-SSIM for $S$ scales, the image are downsampled by a factor by $2$ for $S-1$ times and are combined using the following formulation:
+Hence, \cite{ms-ssim} proposed a multi-scale variant known as multi-scale structural similarity index~(MS-SSIM) that computes SSIM at multiple scales.
+In order to compute MS-SSIM for $S$ scales, the image is downsampled by a factor of $2$ for $S-1$ times and is combined using the following formulation:

-where $l(x,y)$, $c_j(x,y)$ and $s_j(x,y)$ are the luminance, contrast and structure components of the image and $w(s)$ is the weight factor for the scale $S$.
-In all our experiments, we use empirically determined parameter values: three levels of resolution ($S=3$) and weights as $w(1)=0.0448$, $w(2)=0.2856$ and $w(3)=0.3001$.
-This approach ensures structural consistency across multiple resolutions and thus improves the visual quotient of the generated PET scans.\\
+where $l(x,y)$, $c_j(x,y)$ and $s_j(x,y)$ are the luminance, contrast, and structural components of the image and $w(s)$ are the weight factor for the scale $S$.
+In all our experiments, we use empirically determined parameter values: three levels of resolution ($S=3$) and weights as $w(1)=0.0448$, $w(2)=0.2856$, and $w(3)=0.3001$.
+This approach ensures structural consistency across multiple resolutions and thus improves the visual quotient of the generated PET scans.